Redistribution of income and wealth: How views on redistribution are formed

+The classic theory that individual preferences for redistribution decrease with their income, leading to societal preferences for redistribution that increase with income inequality has been disputed.
 Another context that can influence one's ideas of redistributive policies is the social class that one is born into.
-People tend to favor redistributive policy that will help the groups that they are a member of.
-This is displayed in a study of Latin American lawmakers, where it is shown that lawmakers born into a lower social class tend to favor more redistributive policies than their counterparts born into a higher social class.
-Research has also found that women generally support redistribution more than men do, though the strength of this preference varies across countries.
-While literature remains mixed on if monetary gain is the true motivation behind favoring redistributive policies, most researchers accept that social class plays some role in determining someone's views towards redistributive policies.
-Nonetheless, the classic theory that individual preferences for redistribution decrease with their income, leading to societal preferences for redistribution that increase with income inequality has been disputed.
+Most researchers accept that social class plays some role in determining someone's views towards redistributive policies.
 Perhaps the most important impact of government on the distribution of “wealth” is in the sphere of education—in ensuring that everyone has a certain amount of human capital.
 By providing all individuals, regardless of the wealth of their parents, with a free basic education, government reduces the degree of inequality that otherwise would exist.

 Income inequality has many different connotations, three of which are of particular importance: